Azure/enterprise-azure-policy-as-code/Docs/cloud-adoption-framework.md

 .\Scripts\CloudAdoptionFramework\Sync-CAFPolicies.ps1 [[-DefinitionsRootFolder] <string>]
 ```

 Specifying the ```DefinitionsRootFolder``` parameter allows to you sync the policies to a different folder.
-This may be preferable when running yhe script periodically to sync in changes.
+This may be preferable when running the script periodically to sync in changes.

 ## Update Assignment Scopes

-Each assignment file has a default scope assigned to it - this need to be updated to reflect your environment and ```global-settings.jsonc``` file.
+Each assignment file has a default scope assigned to it - this needs to be updated to reflect your environment and ```global-settings.jsonc``` file.

 For example: